The following is informational only and does not constitute medical advice. Always talk to your doctor about the risks and benefits of any treatment.

 Sugar is another food that can destroy fertility.
 It can not only cause dangerous spikes and crashes, but it can disrupt hormone production and contribute to insulin resistance.
 As part of an unhealthy diet in general, sugar can also contribute to nutritional deficiencies which may affect fertility and other aspects of male sexual health.

 According to the Harvard School of Public Health, processed meats may also have an impact on male fertility.
-The results of a study published in a 2015 issue of Fertility & Sterility showed a correlation between frequent consumption of processed meat and lower fertilization in men.
+The results of a study published in a 2015 issue of Fertility & Sterility showed a correlation between frequent consumption of processed meat and lower fertilisation in men.
 Men who ate the least amount of processed meats had nearly a 30% better chance of achieving pregnancy compared to the men who ate at least four servings of processed meat per week.

 Now that it is obvious to you how your diet impacts your sexual health and function, you may be wondering what changes to make to reverse these issues.
 In addition to reducing your consumption of testosterone-lowering foods from the section above, you should strive for a balanced diet of lean proteins, whole grains, fresh fruits, vegetables and healthy fats.